'New California' Movement Wants To Create a 51st State - Slashdot

 Re: (Score:2)

-Obio0vusly republicans (Score:3, Insightful)
+Obio0vusly republicans (Score:4, Insightful)

 That state has the most electoral votes and it is always a democratic state.
 If they split it into 6, they could probably get 2 of those new states to be republican states.